Klosmi/html-basics/JS-basic.md

 This solution will allow us to use the value without referencing the entire chain of objects.
 But what if we want to grab multiple properties from an object?

 **Example 3: Extracting Multiple Properties**
-Destructuring allows us to extract multiple properties in 1 statement, making it easy to access only the data you need:
+Destructuring allows us to extract multiple properties in 1 statement, making it easy to access only the data we need:
 *these structurings can be applied to any of the variable keywords.*

 ```